JoaoQB/42_2_pipex/README.md

 So what is then **envp?

 Envp stands for environment pointer, and is an array of strings that saves the `environment variables` information in our system, sometimes called shell variables.
-It is a set of variables that our system has access to and contains information about the home directory, terminal type and more importantly in our case, the $PATH to the commands it can execute.
+It is a set of variables that our system has access to and contains information about the home directory, terminal type and more importantly in our case, the `$PATH` to the commands it can execute.
-To find this $PATH we can type "env | grep PATH" in our terminal.
+To find this `$PATH` we can type `"env | grep PATH"` in our terminal.
 It will give us all the directory paths to the command binaries, which are separated by `:` as a delimiter.
 Like:
-"/snap/bin:/path/to/python/executable/"
+`"/snap/bin:/path/to/python/executable/"`
-To see the $PATH to a specific command we can run for example "which wc", with output "/usr/bin/wc".
+To see the $PATH to a specific command we can run for example `"which wc"`, with output `"/usr/bin/wc"`.